Zapper-fi/protocol/docs/api-intro/nft-queries/nft-collections.md

 ### Example Use Case: Collection Details

 Let's say you want to surface some important details about a specific NFT collection.
 Start by passing `address` for the collection address and `network` for the chain where the NFTs exist.
-We will return a few important details like `name`, `nftStandard`, `floorprice`,`topOfferPrice`, as well as the `medias` object to return the `url` for the collection `logo`.
+Then return details such as `name`, `nftStandard`, `floorprice`,`topOfferPrice`, as well as the `medias` object to return the `url` for the collection `logo`.

 #### Example Variables